Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In the video above, team member John summarizes the key differences between Rosetta Stone and Babbel, and advises as to which our team thinks is better.
 For more detailed analysis, find our full written guide below.

 Let’s kick this comparison off by covering the format and structure of Babbel’s core lessons.
-That way you can start to form an idea of what their course is like, and whether it will be suited to your specific learning style.
+That way you can start to form an idea of what their course is like, and whether it will be suited to your specific learning style (regardless of whether you want to learn Italian, French, or any other popular language).

 It’s just a very fast moving, hybrid approach with a variety of drills and exercises.
 And as you will see below, this isn’t necessarily the case with Rosetta Stone.